ilbers/isar/CONTRIBUTING.md

 1. Patches are reviewed on the mailing list.

-   * At least by maintainters, but everyone is invited, so the process can be recurrent.
+   * At least by maintainers, but everyone is invited, so the process can be recurrent.

    * Feedback has to consider design, functionality and style.